osmlab/maproulette-python-client/docs/usage/getting_started.rst

     import maproulette

 From there, create a configuration object.
-Depending on your use case, you may need to pass your API key.
-Specify that when you create your configuration.
+When creating the configuration you can specify a number of of parameters depending on your needs including the hostname, protocol, and client-side certificates.
+Depending on your use case, you may need to obtain and pass your API key as well.
 For example:

 .. code-block:: python